SGNovice/Disease-detection-using-chest-xrays/README.md

 ### Sampling

 The dataset was highly imbalanced, a high value in the distribution of 60361 and low of 110, and huge in size for our timeline and we had to resort it to using a well-represented sample.
-We eventually scaled down on the dataset to [12000] from [112000].
+We initially scaled down from 112000+ images to 11000+, and then eventually 8186.

 Sample images from the original dataset are as below:
 ![Original](images/original.png)